 What are you excited about?

 I’m excited about everything.
-I’m excited about graduating, writing books, travelling, and starting new projects.
+I’m excited about graduating, writing books, traveling, and starting new projects.
 I’m excited about trying new things with my hair.
 I’m excited to see people I haven’t seen in a while.
 I’m happy that I’m on spring break, despite the several feet of snow.
 I’m excited about listening to early 2000s music that makes me feel nostalgic.
 I like to like things.
 If you like something it is best to like the hell out of it.

 What are you not excited about?